pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-This extends from the previous `Page` class.
+This class extends from the previous `Page` class.
 In the constructor, it navigates to the lesson page and gets a reference to the *Start Exercises* button.
 It also has a method to get the `ExercisePage`.
 This page is initialized with the `PageFactory` object, here's its code:
 ```java
 package com.example.pages;